 Miri was also elected as Global Cancer Ambassador by the American Cancer Society to participate in activity at the UN Headquarters in New York, and was invited to participate in the Israeli delegation to the historic UN General Assembly High-Level meeting on NCDs in September 2011.

-The American Association for Cancer Research (AACR) presented the 2015 AACR Awards for Distinguished Public Service and Global Impact in Cancer Advocacy to Miri at the AACR Annual Meeting held in April, in Philadelphia, U.S. The award was presented to Miri for her lifelong contribution to the public's health and wellbeing, as well as her global achievements in furthering the fight against cancer.
+The American Association for Cancer Research (AACR) presented the 2015 AACR Award for Distinguished Public Service and Global Impact in Cancer Advocacy to Miri at the AACR Annual Meeting held in April, in Philadelphia, U.S. The award was presented to Miri for her lifelong contribution to the public's health and wellbeing, as well as her global achievements in furthering the fight against cancer.

-Long before her experience of personal tragedy some 22 years ago, when she lost her son to cancer, as well as her brother 13 years ago, Miri acted with resolve and passion to initiate and implement plans for the prevention and early detection of cancer on the national level.
+Long before her experience of personal tragedy some 22 years ago, when she lost her son to cancer, as well as her brother 13 years ago, Miri acted with resolve and passion to initiate and implement plans for the prevention and early detection of cancer on a national level.
 Needless to say, her determination grew even stronger.